-- 2.6.2.2 Section 37 of the Planning Act 2008 requires that an application for an order granting Development Consent must be made to the Secretary of State.
-In accordance with Section 104(2) of the Planning Act 2008, in deciding applications the Secretary of State must have regard to: - Any NPS, which has effect, in relation to the development to which the application relates (a relevant National Policy Statement); - Any local impact report (within the meaning given by Section 60(3)) submitted to the Secretary of • State before the deadline specified in a notice under Section 60(2); - Any matters prescribed in relation to the development to which the application relates; • - Any other matters which the Secretary of State thinks are both important and relevant to the decision; and - The appropriate marine policy documents (if any), determined in accordance with Section 59 of the MCAA 2009. - 2.6.2.3 Section 104(3) of the Planning Act 2008 establishes the primacy of the NPSs in determining DCO applications.
+- 2.6.2.1 Section 31 of the Planning Act 2008 provides that a DCO is required for development which is, or forms part of, a NSIP.
+In accordance with Section 15(3) of the Planning Act 2008, an offshore energy generating station with a generating capacity of greater than 100 MW constitutes a NSIP.
+The proposed Hornsea Three development has a maximum capacity of up to 2.4 GW and therefore satisfies this criterion. - 2.6.2.2 Section 37 of the Planning Act 2008 requires that an application for an order granting Development Consent must be made to the Secretary of State.
+In accordance with Section 104(2) of the Planning Act 2008, in deciding applications the Secretary of State must have regard to: - Any NPS, which has effect, in relation to the development to which the application relates (a relevant National Policy Statement); - Any local impact report (within the meaning given by Section 60(3)) submitted to the Secretary of State before the deadline specified in a notice under Section 60(2); - Any matters prescribed in relation to the development to which the application relates; - Any other matters which the Secretary of State thinks are both important and relevant to the decision; and - The appropriate marine policy documents (if any), determined in accordance with Section 59 of the MCAA 2009. - 2.6.2.3 Section 104(3) of the Planning Act 2008 establishes the primacy of the NPSs in determining DCO applications.
 It requires applications to be decided "in accordance with any relevant National Policy Statement, except to the extent that one or more of subsections (4) to (8) applies".
-Subsection (4) concerns a breach of international obligations, (5) a breach of a statutory duty, (6) illegality by virtue of any enactment, (7) where the Secretary of State "is satisfied that the adverse impact of the proposed development would outweigh its benefits" and (8) where a "condition prescribed for deciding an application otherwise than in accordance with a National Policy Statement is met". - 2.6.2.4 Section 106 of the Planning Act 2008 sets out matters that may be disregarded, including representations which "relate to the merits of policy set out in a [NPS]". - 2.6.2.5 The Planning Act 2008, and corresponding secondary legislation, sets out a comprehensive statutory framework for the granting of all of the principal consents required to develop, operate and decommission NSIPs and their associated infrastructure. - 2.6.2.6 The Planning Act 2008 provides that the grant of a DCO replaces the need for certain other consents to be obtained in England and Wales, including planning permission under the Town and Country Planning Act 1990, section 36 consent under the Electricity Act 1989 to construct and operate a generating station, listed building and conservation area consent under the Planning (Listed Buildings and Conservation Areas) Act 1990 and scheduled monument consent under the Ancient Monuments and Archaeological Areas Act 1979. - 2.6.2.7 In addition, other consents can either be deemed to be granted by provision within the DCO (i.e. a Marine Licence under Section 149A of the Planning Act 2008), or the requirement for them removed. - 2.6.2.8 The Consents Management Plan will set out the consents and licences that will be sought within the DCO and those consents and licences that, if required, will be progressed outside the DCO.
-This document will accompany the application for the DCO in Quarter 2 of 2018.
+Subsection (4) concerns a breach of international obligations, (5) a breach of a statutory duty, (6) illegality by virtue of any enactment, (7) where the Secretary of State "is satisfied that the adverse impact of the proposed development would outweigh its benefits" and (8) where a "condition prescribed for deciding an application otherwise than in accordance with a National Policy Statement is met". - 2.6.2.4 Section 106 of the Planning Act 2008 sets out matters that may be disregarded, including representations which "relate to the merits of policy set out in a [NPS]". - 2.6.2.5 The Planning Act 2008, and corresponding secondary legislation, sets out a comprehensive statutory framework for the granting of all of the principal consents required to develop, operate and decommission NSIPs and their associated infrastructure.

+- 2.6.2.6 The Planning Act 2008 provides that the grant of a DCO replaces the need for certain other consents to be obtained in England and Wales, including planning permission under the Town and Country Planning Act 1990, section 36 consent under the Electricity Act 1989 to construct and operate a generating station, listed building and conservation area consent under the Planning (Listed Buildings and Conservation Areas) Act 1990 and scheduled monument consent under the Ancient Monuments and Archaeological Areas Act 1979.
+In addition, other consents can either be deemed to be granted by provision within the DCO (i.e. a Marine Licence under Section 149A of the Planning Act 2008), or the requirement for them removed. - 2.6.2.7 The Consents Management Plan sets out the consents and licences that will be sought within the DCO and those consents and licences that, if required, will be progressed outside the DCO.
+This document accompanies the application for the DCO.

-2.6.3 The Development Consent Oder (DCO) application process
+2.6.3 The Development Consent Order (DCO) application process